book

 The biblical concept of eternal life was revealed by Jesus Christ before His departure (John 6:44–45; John 14:1–4).

-Before understanding the meaning of the expression eternal life, one must first understand the meaning of the word life.
-Many Christian denominations today seem unaware of the distinction between biological life—which begins with birth from water, followed by growth, and ends with death—and spiritual life, which also needs to be born again.
-This is because, in this world, we are born spiritually dead.
-That is why the birth of the spirit depends on being born again—the resurrection of the spirit (John 3:1–3).
+To understand the meaning of the expression eternal life, one must first understand the meaning of the word life.
+Many Christian denominations today seem to be unaware of the distinction between biological life—that begins with birth from water, meaning that water was made on Earth before the formation of life, followed by the growth, that ends with the biological death.
+The spiritual life, which also needs to be born again can only happen when The God of Creation awards you with Redemption, not before.
+This is because, to this world, we are all born spiritually dead. dependant on being born again—the resurrection of the spirit (John 3:1–3).

-Only after this rebirth can a person, soul, and spirit be transformed to enjoy eternal life.
-Ultimately, only the God of Creation can write your name in the Book of Life or the Lamb’s Book of Life, granting you resurrection to eternal life to dwell in His presence (Philippians 4:3; Revelation 3:5).
+Only after this re-birth of the person, soul, and spirit, no one can be transformed to enjoy eternal life.
+Therefore, only the God of Creation can write your name in the Book of Life or the Lamb’s Book of Life, granting you resurrection to eternal life to dwell in His presence (Philippians 4:3; Revelation 3:5).

-Unfortunately, many Christian churches today are filled with people who are convinced that simply belonging to a local church automatically grants them this privilege.
-If you believe this is true, ask yourself: When and how did it happen?
+Unfortunately, many Christian churches today are filled with people who are convinced that simply belonging to a local church, are automatically granted with this privilege of redemption.

-To verify, study how the term is used in several passages of the Bible:
+To verify this reality please, please study how it is used in several passages of the Bible:

 Genesis 3:14–15, Exodus 14:13–14, 2 Kings 5:9–15, Matthew 9:20–21, and Matthew 14:25–31.